cirruslabs/tart/README.md

 ![Tart – open source virtualization for your automation needs](Resources/TartSocial.png)

-*Tart* is a virtualization toolset to build, run and manage virtual machines on Apple Silicon.
+*Tart* is a virtualization toolset to build, run and manage macOS and Linux virtual machines on Apple Silicon.
 Built by CI engineers for your automation needs.
 Here are some highlights of Tart:

 * Tart uses Apple's own `Virtualization.Framework` for [near-native performance](https://browser.geekbench.com/v5/cpu/compare/14966395?baseline=14966339).